Skip to Content

 The Golden Rule: Always Close Your Files

 When your program opens a file, it locks that file at the operating system level.
-If you forget to close it, the resource may not be released, which can lead to memory leaks, data corruption, or preventing other programs from accessing the file.
+If you forget to close it, the resource may not be released, which can lead to memory leaks, data corruption, or prevent other programs from accessing the file.

-The Old Way (Manual close())
+1. The Old Way (Manual close())

 Output:

-The Modern, Safe Way: The with Statement
+2. The Modern, Safe Way: The with Statement

 The with statement provides a much safer and cleaner way to work with files.
-It creates a context that automatically closes the file for you, even if errors occur within the with block.
+It creates a context that automatically closes the file for you, even if errors occur within the block.
 This is the universally recommended approach in Python.

-How with Works
+How the with Statement Works

 1. open() is called, and a file object is created.